dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

 ### Configuration
 - The kafka pubsub component metadata must at least have the schema registry URL defined, and API key/secret if applicable.
-- Only message value serialization/deserialization is supported at the moment.
 - Cloud events are not supported.
 Therefore, the `rawPayload=true` metadata must be passed.
 - Schema subjects are automatically derived from topic names, using standard naming convention:
   - e.g. given topic `my-topic`, the schema subject will be `my-topic-value`